 Consumer identity on digital networks is typically scattered across a host of services and devices, making it difficult to track customer complaints, resolve intercompany disputes and settlements, and optimize working capital requirements.
 Many existing solutions are complex and have many points of vulnerability while making it difficult to detect fraud.18 And while every mobile subscriber has a relationship with their provider through their smartphone, telecoms often do not play a broader role in identity and authorization beyond their subscriber accounts.

 What can telecom companies accomplish with blockchain?
-Telecoms can use blockchain to simplify billing systems, cut down revenue leakage from roaming and identity fraud, and automate settlements with smart contracts and tokens.
+Telecoms can benefit from blockchain’s ability to redefine and streamline a number of business processes, such as simplification of billing system reconciliation, reducing revenue leakage from roaming and identity fraud, and automating settlements through the use of smart contracts.
 Many leading telecoms are already investing in these capabilities.
 T-Mobile has deployed a blockchain-based solution internally to manage user identity, access, and approvals.19 Bubbletone, a telecom-focused blockchain solutions provider, executes smart contracts that are based on tariff plans published by different operators to autonomously settle international roaming charges.20 Another example is the CBSG Consortium for telecoms to develop a blockchain data roaming service with support for secure and monetizable data-sharing between users.21

 The strategic opportunity: The 2017 Global Fraud Loss Survey estimated that revenue fraud costs telecoms US$29.2 billion annually.22 By using blockchain, telecoms could mitigate losses from fraud while unlocking new revenue streams for identity.
 With subscriber profiles and real-time connectivity to every customer through their smartphones, telecoms can play a more central role in digital identity.
 Such services could include data marketplaces for users to manage and monetize their personal information—or restrict it accordingly.
 Deloitte’s 2018 Digital Media Trends survey found that 73 percent of American consumers are concerned about sharing their personal data online; their willingness to share data for personalized advertising declined 10 percent from the previous year.23 Many consumers are losing trust in companies’ ability to protect their data.
 Blockchain can potentially restore that trust.
 A comprehensive identity solution could be even more valuable when applied to the billions of devices interacting across IoT networks.